NicodemusGurion/nicodemusgurion.github.io/_includes/QH/K-O.md

 > Narrated Abu Huraira: The Prophet once offered the prayer and said, "Satan came in front of me and tried to interrupt my prayer, but Allah gave me an upper hand on him and I choked him.
 No doubt, I thought of tying him to one of the pillars of the mosque till you get up in the morning and see him.
 Then I remembered the statement of Prophet Solomon, 'My Lord !
 Bestow on me a kingdom such as shall not belong to any other after me.'
 Then Allah made him (Satan) return with his head down (humiliated)."

+### Muhammad was commanded by Satan

+> Allah's Messenger said: There is none amongst you with whom is not an attache from amongst the jinn (devil).
+They (the Companions) said: Allah's Messenger, with you too?
+Thereupon he said: Yes, but Allah helps me against him and so I am safe from his hand and **he does not command me but for good.**

+Even if Satan only commands Muhammad for good, it still means Muhammad is commanded by Satan.